drone-labs/OctoPrint-Smoothie-abl-delta/README.md

     Show confirmation dialog?
     Default = Yes

-### Bed Level Calibration
+#### Bed Level Calibration

 - **Gcode Sequence**

-    List of Gcode lines to send, separated by  a '\n' character Default = "G28\nG32\nG31"
+    List of Gcode lines to send, separated by  a '\n' character.
+    Default = "G28\nG32\nG31"

 - **Save Gcode**

-    Gcode Command used to save Grid Data on the SD Card Default = "M374"
+    Gcode Command used to save Grid Data on the SD Card.
+    Default = "M374"

 - **TimeOut**

-    Time (in seconds) Allocated to the process before a TimeOut error is triggered Default = 200
+    Time (in seconds) Allocated to the process before a TimeOut error is triggered.
+    Default = 200

-### Max Z setting
+#### Max Z setting

 - **Bed Temperature**

-    Print Bed Temperature set point (in °C)
+    Print Bed Temperature set point (in °C).
     Default = 70

 - **Save Gcode Sequence**

-    List of Gcode lines to send, separated by  a '\n' character Default = "M306 Z0\nM500"
+    List of Gcode lines to send, separated by  a '\n' character.
+    Default = "M306 Z0\nM500"

 ## Usage